-The key here will be finding talent who have expertise with these tools, who can script, and can build the automation processes needed.
+The key here will be finding talent who have expertise with these tools, who can script and can build the automation processes needed.
 Read more about automation training.

 Step #5 – Continuous Improvement

-Once your IT department begins the journey towards DevOps, be prepared because there will be push-back, frustration, resignations, and disruption of the status-quo.
+Once your IT department begins the journey towards DevOps, be prepared because there will be push-back, frustration, resignations, and disruption of the status quo.

-Many will find the changes too painful and will give up for the easier path.
+Many will find the changes too painful and will give up for an easier path.
 And in some cases – maybe there is another solution for them.
 However, for those who wish to really test the boundaries of new technologies, tools, and processes, continuous improvements can happen as more and more daily systems are transformed and become efficient.
 All giving back more time to focus on better solutions because less time is needed to put out fires.

 At this point you have moved beyond transition and into transformation.

-Warning – Let me share a friendly word of advice about avoiding the temptation to build an exclusive team of players who are cherry picked to form an elite DevOps team.
+Warning – Let me share a friendly word of advice about avoiding the temptation to build an exclusive team of players who are cherry-picked to form an elite DevOps team.
 In my experience where this was done, it generated a culture of resentment and elitism.

 The goal of DevOps should be to enlist everyone so anyone can participate and share in the fruits of success.
 Tread carefully here so you don’t make the same mistake.